Aggregate Demand

 Savings

 In economics, income is divided into 2 components: consumption and saving.
 What is not spent for consumption is saved, and vice versa.
-Saving is important to an economy, because it provides the source of funds for investments, which is the purchase of capital to produce goods and services.
-Just as investments is defined differently in economics, so if savings.
-When a consumer deposits money at a financial intermediary, it is generally used to lend out to other businesses so that they can invest in capital.
+Saving is important to an economy by providing the source of funds for investments, which is the purchase of capital to produce goods and services.
+Just as investment is defined differently in economics, so is savings.
+When a consumer deposits money at a financial intermediary, it is generally used to lend out to other businesses so they can invest in capital.
 The importance of saving is that it provides money for the purchase of capital; saving would be unimportant, or even detrimental to the economy, if it were not used for the purchase of capital, so economists make this assumption to simplify their models.
-Indeed, money cannot earn interest, if the borrowers did not think that they could earn a higher rate of return, which is done by investing in capital.
+Indeed, money cannot earn interest, if the borrowers did not think that they could earn a higher rate of return, by investing in capital.
 However, this invites a broader definition of saving.

 Saving is often thought of as putting money in the bank.
 However, in economics, savings is simply money used to buy capital goods and services instead of consumption goods and services.
 After all, if savings were not used to buy capital goods, it would have little economic value.
 But, considering this broader definition, it is also clear that much of the spending by businesses is also a form of saving.
 Some of the money for investments is borrowed, but much of business spending is financed by the revenues that the business earns by conducting its business.
 Yes, they are spending money, but they are spending it for capital goods, which yields the desired effect of saving.
 Therefore, in the economical sense, the saving of money by consumers is equivalent to businesses spending their earned income for capital goods and services!